When Nobel Laureate Richard Thaler gave his students their grades, the average score was a 96. Out of 137, that is.

 Temporal Discounting

 In a variety of contexts, humans respond far more to immediate rewards than those that require a wait.
 This “temporal discounting” contributes to our preference for immediate gratification in many forms, but the classic formulation involves monetary trade-offs.
-When offered $10 right now or $15 next month, we choose the first option.
+We choose the first option when offered $10 right now or $15 next month.

 For brands attempting to engage and retain customers, the power of making rewards immediate cannot be overstated.
 How can you seek to reduce the temporal distance between a would-be customer and the value you deliver?